 8. Harry Potter Books 1-7 — This may be a controversial choice for some, but this is an AMAZING series for kids.
 Some parents plan to hold off on books 5-7 until they are a little bit older, as they get quite a bit darker towards the end.
 The first few books are SO engaging and such a wonderful testament to light against dark, good against evil.
 Watch the movie as a family after he finishes each book!
 These are also a great choice to read together.

 9. Harry Potter and the Sorceror’s Stone Illustrated — If you have a reluctant reader or one who engages more with pictures, you can now get the first book in a beautifully illustrated version.
-The second book, Harry Potter and the Chamber of Secrets, is now available illustrated as well!
+The second book, Harry Potter and the Chamber of Secrets and Harry Potter and the Prisoner of Azkaban are now available illustrated as well!
+Harry Potter and the Goblet of Fire is now available as well, the cover is amazing.

 10. Where the Sidewalk Ends by Shel Silverstein — Such a classic and fun read, for kids and adults!
 If you have a young reader with a short attention span, this is a great choice.